flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 This piece of music has two voices or musical lines.
 Each musical line consists of notes, rests or chords which consist of notes too.
 A note has several attributes, among which only pitch and duration will be considered here.
 Rather than represent notes as single objects, we will handle their pitch and durational contents separately.

-**Pitches** can be represented by MIDI note numbers or scientific pitch notations.[^6] Mostly, the former are used, for its ease of operation.
+**Pitches** can be represented by MIDI note numbers or scientific pitch notations.[^6] Mostly, the former are used, for ease of operation.
 For example, pitch C4 is represented by MIDI note number 60.

 The pitch of **rests** can be represented by `None` in Python.

 The pitch contents of a **chord** can be represented by list in Python.
-For example, in Python we can use `[60, 56, 53]` to represent the chord in the red frame:
+For example, in Python we can use `[60, 56, 53]` to represent the pitch contents of the chord in the red frame:

 ![](assets/beethoven_sonata_chord.png)